Francis Edward Crawford: Mayor

 In December 1916, Crawford was nominated to run for mayor in the January 1, 1917 municipal election.
-Crawford campaigned sparingly only running ads and an open letter in The Sault Daily Star in which he emphasized his service on council's water and light committee as being useful experience with the city was considering a major water project that year.
+Crawford campaigned sparingly only running ads and an open letter in The Sault Daily Star in which he emphasized his service on council's water and light committee as being useful experience with the city considering a major water project that year.
 He concluded the letter, “I do not intend to call and ask you for your votes.
 I have never yet asked a man to vote for me and do not intend to do it now.”
 He and was elected by a 204-vote margin over his opponent.

+With no other candidates nominated to challenge him in the January 1918 municipal election, Crawford was declared mayor by acclamation on December 31, 2017.
+He was mayor of a much larger city than previously.
+As decided by an earlier referendums, the 7,000 residents of Steelton were absorbed by the city of Sault Ste.
+Marie on January 1, 1918 bringing the city's total population to about 21,000.

+Crawford became the first mayor in the city's history to resign from office.
+He tendered his resignation on August 15, 1918, when the city appointed him assessment commissioner.

 City Assessor

-Crawford became the first mayor in the city's history to resign from office.
-Having been re-elected in the January 1918 election, Crawford resigned on August 15, 1918, when council appointed him the city's first permanent assessment commissioner for an annual stipend of $2,400.
+As the city's first permanent assessment commissioner, Crawford was paid an annual stipend of $2,400.
 Upon taking this appointment, he wound up his real estate and insurance business.

 Not long into his duties, Crawford was the centre of a minor controversy when some of his former colleagues on council questioned how he was spending his time in the role.
 In December 1918 he appeared before council to give an accounting of his work, explaining that an office had yet to be set up for him at city hall and that much of his work involved being away from the office conducting assessments.
 At the conclusion of this, the council adopted a motion expressing its confidence in the job he was doing.

 Crawford remained in this role until his death.